 \subsection{Experimental Setup}

 We evaluate representative baselines spanning code-driven layout generation and end-to-end pixel-based diagram synthesis under a unified evaluation protocol.
-Across all experiments, the input source paper, structured visual prompt, and inverse parsing pipeline are held fixed, ensuring that performance differences arise solely from the generation models.
-As a structure-oriented reference, we include a code-driven Graphviz pipeline, where GPT-4o converts the method description into DOT code and Graphviz deterministically renders it into an image.
+Across all experiments, the source paper, structured visual prompt, and inverse parsing pipeline are kept fixed, so performance differences arise solely from the generation models.
+As a reference, we include a code-driven Graphviz pipeline, where GPT-4o converts the method description into DOT code and Graphviz deterministically renders the diagram image.
 This baseline provides explicit topology and deterministic layout, serving as a diagnostic reference rather than a direct competitor to pixel-based generators, consistent with prior symbolic evaluation settings~\cite{liang2025diagrameval, wang2025scisketch}.
-We further evaluate pixel-based models covering both open-source diffusion systems and commercial generators, including Stable Diffusion XL~\cite{podell2023sdxl}, PixArt-$\Sigma$~\cite{chen2024pixart}, Qwen-Image~\cite{wu2025qwen}, and Gemini~2.5 Flash Image and Gemini~3 Pro Image~\cite{team2023gemini}.
-All pixel-based models are treated as black-box generators and evaluated solely based on their final rendered images, using official default settings.
-Structured visual prompts are automatically produced by the cognitive planning layer and shared across all models without manual tuning.
-All generated images are inverse-parsed into predicted graphs using the same hierarchical multi-agent parsing pipeline, ensuring fair and consistent comparison across generation paradigms.
+We further evaluate pixel-based models including Stable Diffusion XL~\cite{podell2023sdxl}, PixArt-$\Sigma$~\cite{chen2024pixart}, Qwen-Image~\cite{wu2025qwen}, and Gemini~2.5 Flash Image and Gemini~3 Pro Image~\cite{team2023gemini}.
+All pixel-based models are treated as black-box generators and evaluated solely on their final rendered images under official default settings.
+Structured visual prompts are produced automatically by the cognitive planning layer and shared across all models without manual tuning.
+All generated images are inverse-parsed into predicted graphs using the same hierarchical multi-agent pipeline, ensuring fair and consistent comparison across generation paradigms.